 2. Explain the concept using simple and easy language.
 Write it out as if you were teaching it to someone.
-Work through different examples, well dissecting them from all angles to make sense to you and others.
+Then, work through different examples, dissecting them from all angles to make sense to you and others.

-3. Identify problem areas, then go back to your resources for further review.
-Work back through your notes or watch videos on the subtopics and then go back to writing it out and use new examples until you fully grasp the areas you’re having troubles with.
+3. Identify problem areas, then return to your resources for further review.
+For example, work back through your notes or watch videos on the subtopics and then go back to writing it out and using new examples until you fully grasp the areas you’re having trouble with.

 4. Narrow down any complicated terms and challenge yourself to simplify them.
-Use the complicated language and write it out in simple terms that make sense to you that is easy to remember, and easily teachable to others.
-Don’t just make it in simple words you understand but write it so you would be able to teach a kid the concept(s).
-Kids are really good at asking the question, “Why?”
+Use the complicated language and write it out in simple terms that make sense to you, are easy to remember, and are easily teachable to others.
+Don’t just make it in simple words you understand but write it to teach a kid the concept(s).
+Kids are good at asking the question, “Why?”
 Which will then force you to challenge your assumptions.
 For example, if you’re working on a formula in chemistry, a kid might ask why we need this formula, why this formula works this way, etc.